 Entertainment

-The iPad 2 excelled as an entertainment device.
-The vibrant display and improved performance made it ideal for streaming movies and TV shows, playing games, and reading eBooks.
-The extensive selection of apps and content available on the App Store ensured that there was always something new to explore and enjoy.
+Simply beautiful as an entertainment device-vice!
+The vibrant display and its good performance gave it a perfect character for streaming movies and TV shows, playing games, and reading eBooks.
+The large amount of apps and contents on the App Store somehow assures that there is always something new to enjoy.

 Longevity and Software Updates